Mustard Spice: Types, Uses, Health Benefits & Buying Guide

 Is mustard spice gluten-free?

-Pure mustard is naturally gluten-free, but always check labels for possible cross-contamination or added fillers.
+Pure mustard is naturally gluten-free, but always check labels for possible cross-contamination or added fillers, especially if you have celiac disease or gluten sensitivity.

 Conclusion: Spice It Up with Mustard!